 Market challenges are resulting in new forms of healthcare services operating platforms, with MOBs becoming the real estate vehicles that meet the stringent quality requirements of physicians and patients in relation to modern accommodation facilities.

-CORPUS SIREO International S.à.r.L. (“CSINT”), through its healthcare team which is the leader in this particular market, is taking the initiative in institutionalising this asset class and in doing so is offering an investment opportunity for international and national institutional investors to invest within the German MOB segment.
+CORPUS SIREO Real Estate S.à.r.L. (“CSRE), through its healthcare team which is the leader in this particular market, is taking the initiative in institutionalizing this asset class and in doing so is offering an investment opportunity for international and national institutional investors to invest within the German MOB segment.

 By acting as a “first mover” in this emerging real estate sector within the institutional marketplace, an investor is able to: